Important Dates!

 Students may wish to begin their judging by presenting a 2-3 minute oral presentation.
 The purpose of the oral presentation is to introduce the project and share the important research.
 Judges will then interview the students about their project so be prepared to answer questions about why the topic was chosen, how the research was done, what the results were and what was learned about the topic.
 The purpose of the interview is to evaluate the depth of understanding of the student’s topic.

-For further information, contact our Outreach Coordinator, Katherine Gilks.
+For further information, contact our Heritage Fairs Coordinator, Katherine Gilks.